 About Me

-I am a final year Ph.D. student in Computer Science at Brown University in the Intelligent Robot Lab advised by George Konidaris.
+I recently defended my PhD in Computer Science at Brown University (April 2026) in the Intelligent Robot Lab advised by George Konidaris.
+My dissertation, Action-driven Learning of Structured Representations for Sequential Decision Making, develops the thesis that acting agents can recover causal structure of the world that passive observation cannot.
 Previously, I got a Bachelor’s degree in Electronic Engineering from Universidad Simon Bolivar, Caracas, Venezuela and a Master’s degree in Computer Science from Politecnico di Milano where I was fortunate to work with Marcello Restelli and Nicola Gatti at the AIRLAB.
 During Summer 2021, I interned at Amazon Alexa and worked in the Dialogue Research group with Maryam Fazel-Zarandi using LLMs (Large Language Models) for semantic parsing via SFT (supervised finetuning) and RL in task-oriented dialog systems.

 Contact rrs at brown dot edu — Google ScholarLinkedInGithub